t0rb1t/wegsmol/santo/outline/20-Reference/0-Dictionary.md

 SHADE: Stands for Superior Highspeed Automatic Defence Engine. \
 Uses MESH technology to track and intercept incoming dangers such as bullets, knives, blunt weapons, and other things like that. \

+VV: Stands for Vacuum Vehicle.
+The term refers to any space-faring craft.

+There are three main types of firearm rounds.
+Smalls, which are 10mm, mids which are 5.56, and longs which are .308.
+These became standard due to the firearms industry being monopolized for some time just before humans left earth.